octaviotastico/Solidity-Notes/readme.md

 So far there's only two of them: NotesContract and LotteryContract.

-- NotesContract: It's a very very simple contract that lets you create, read, update, and delete some notes, that consists only on a title and a description.
+- **NotesContract**: It's a very very simple contract that lets you create, read, update, and delete some notes, that consists only on a title and a description.

-- LotteryContract: It's a lottery system where players can buy tickets for a lottery.
+- **LotteryContract**: It's a lottery system where players can buy tickets for a lottery.
 When the admin decides to end the lottery, one of the users that bought a ticket will be choosen at random and will win 90% of the balance so far and the admin will keep the remaining 10%.

-## What do I need to run this app?
+## **What do I need to run this app?**

 - [Truffle](https://github.com/trufflesuite/truffle)
 - [Ganache](https://github.com/trufflesuite/ganache-ui)